A lot or a little?

 What parents need to know

 Parents need to know that The Stars and the Blackness Between Them was named a 2020 Coretta Scott King (Author) Honor Book.
 It is a work of magical-realism about two teen girls who fall in love, and how their relationship grows after one of them receives a life-threatening diagnosis.
 It alternates between the two girls' points of view: Audre, who grew up in Trinidad and moves to her father's home in Minnesota, and Mabel, who grew up in Minnesota.
 There are a few chapters in the voice of a death row inmate who becomes a pen pal to the sick girl.
 A 16-year-old girl smokes pot with her grandmother.
 Teen girls consume edible and smoked marijuana while on a sleepover.
-There are erotic, but not graphic, make-out scenes between teen female couples and several other instances of romantic kissing.
+There are erotic but not graphic make-out scenes between teens and several other instances of romantic kissing.
 A mother beats her daughter when she catches her naked and making out with another girl.
 There are multiple but infrequent uses of "s--t" and variations of "f--k."

 - Parents say

 There aren't any reviews yet.
 Be the first to review this title.